 N Street Cohousing

 The N Street Cohousing community began as standard subdivision units that were built in the mid-1950's consisting mostly of 3 bedroom-2 bathroom houses separated by fences in Davis, California.
-In 1986, the first two houses were joined when Kevin Wolf bought what is now the common house and his wife Linda purchased the house next door.
+In 1986, the first two houses were joined when Kevin Wolf bought what is now the common house and his wife, Linda Cloud, purchased the house next door.

 In 1999 the community was recognized as a planned development (PD) by the city council.
 As a PD, sideyard setback easements were slightly more relaxed while the backyard setback was extend from ten feet to 30 feet.
 Construction of larger second unit apartments were allowed.